alexander-schranz/markdown-based-api-testing/README.md

 }
 ```

-The markdown file I did parse quickly with a regex to get out the information
-I needed.
+To get the information I need, I parsed the markdown file with a regex.

 <details>
     <summary>parseRequest Function</summary>